Robert Tannahill’s Auld Hoose

 Robert had many friends the most outstanding of these being William McLaren, Robert Archibald Smith, William Motherwell and a family friend Peter Burnet…

 In 1805 Tannahill along with a number of other members formed the Burns Club.
 William McLaren was the first president and Robert Tannahill was the first secretary of the Club.
+The Burns Club is the world’s oldest formally constituted Burns Club.

 Mr James Hogg Visit to Paisley